 INSC 201.
 Energy!.
 3 Hours.

-Semester course; 3 lecture hours.
+Semester course; 3 lecture hours (delivered online, face-to-face or hybrid).
 3 credits.
-Prerequisite: MATH 131, 141, 151, 200, or higher; or MGMT 171, 212, or 301; or STAT 208, 210, 212, or higher; or satisfactory score on the VCU Mathematics Placement Test within the one-year period immediately preceding the beginning of the course.
-A study of global energy demands, how they are being met, environmental consequences and alternative energy sources.
+Prerequisite: MATH 131, MATH 139, MATH 141, MATH 151, MATH 200 or higher MATH; or BUSN 171*, BUSN 212** or SCMA 301***; or STAT 208, STAT 210, STAT 212 or higher STAT; or satisfactory score on the VCU Mathematics Placement Test within the one-year period immediately preceding the beginning of the course.
+A study of global energy demands, how they are being met, environmental consequences and alternative energy sources. *Formerly MGMT 171, SCMA 171; **formerly MGMT 212, SCMA 212; ***formerly MGMT 301.

 INSC 300.
 Experiencing Science.
 3 Hours.